rayliuca/personal-site/src/data/about.md

-For example, for the sake of engineering, I design and build a ring box for my iron ring using 3D printed parts, a rubber band, packaging padding, and some super glue.
+For example, for the sake of engineering, I designed and built a ring box for my iron ring using 3D printed parts, a rubber band, packaging padding, and some super glue.
 (Since the sound of the ring knocking on my tablet is quite stressful, I don't wear it all that often and I don't want to lose it.)